AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ***
 ## Generic Structure for Scene Commands:
 ```
 [              ON COMMAND              ]    <----- "On" command.
-Works for all models.
-Always included in scene command for H6127.
+Works on all models.
+Included in scene cmds for H6127.
 a30001[NN][hxpreadd][hex(scenceParam)]CH    <----- First "multi-line" command
 a301[        hex(scenceParam)        ]CH
 a302[        hex(scenceParam)        ]CH